Coronavirus Disease 2019 (COVID-19)

 Stafford County Emergency Management is responding to the outbreak of (COVID-19)

-On March 11, 2020, the Stafford County Emergency Operations Center (EOC) was activated to coordinate the County’s response to the coronavirus pandemic.
-The County saw its first confirmed case of COVID-19 six days later on March, 17, 2020.
-Stafford County staff and volunteers are working diligently to implement actions to slow the spread of the virus.
+On March, 17, 2020 Stafford County had it's first confirmed case of the disease COVID-19 caused by the novel (new) coronavirus.
+Stafford County staff and volunteers are working diligently to continue to monitor and reduce the spread of the virus.
 We continue to work with Local, Regional, State and Federal partners to coordinate response efforts and work to procure necessary supplies.

 Please visit the Stafford County Government website for updates on current activity, information, resources, and the status of government services - Stafford COVID-19.

 Governor Ralph S. Northam

 Stafford County Emergency Management